 Pete Carroll's QB remarks put Seahawks on Bears' radar for No. 1 pick trade

-Carroll's QB remarks put Seahawks on Bears' radar for No. 1 pick originally appeared on NBC Sports Chicago
+Carroll's QB remarks put Seahawks on Bears' radar for No. 1 pick originally appeared on NBC Sports Bayarea

 INDIANAPOLIS -- A new suitor for the No. 1 overall pick might have entered the ring.